-Personal visitors are welcome to call into both the Town Hall and into the town's Information Centre located in The Watermark nearby.
+Visitors are welcome to call into both the Town Hall and into the town's Information Centre located in The Watermark nearby.
 The Watermark and Town Hall both have facilities that are available to hire for meetings, conferences, weddings etc.